pasitconsulting/liquibase/README.md

 typically you will need to modify `changelog.sql` and then rebuild the dockerfile and rerun docker-compose (as per above instructions)

+Changesets (a change to existing schema is appended to the changelog.sql file as a changeset)

+Each changeset in a formatted SQL file begins with a comment of the form

+--changeset author:id attribute1:value1 attribute2:value2 [...]

 ## Sample Change Log
 ```